plumed-nest/plumed-nest/cite.md

 How to cite PLUMED-NEST
 -----------------------------
-All projects deposited in PLUMED-NEST are assigned a unique ID in the format plumeDnest:XX.YYYY.
+All projects deposited in PLUMED-NEST are assigned a unique ID in the format plumID:XX.YYYY.
 If you have deposited your data in PLUMED-NEST before submitting your paper, we invite you to add the following sentence to the manuscript:

-*"All the data and PLUMED input files required to reproduce the results reported in this paper are available on PLUMED-NEST (www.plumed-nest.org), the public repository of the PLUMED consortium [1], under Project ID plumeDnest:XX.YYYY"*.
+*"All the data and PLUMED input files required to reproduce the results reported in this paper are available on PLUMED-NEST (www.plumed-nest.org), the public repository of the PLUMED consortium [1], under Project ID plumID:XX.YYYY"*.

 **Bibliography**